Ouse Valley Viaduct

 The Ouse Valley Viaduct (or the Balcombe Viaduct) carries the Brighton Main Line over the River Ouse in Sussex, England.
 It is located to the north of Haywards Heath and the south of Balcombe.
 Known for its ornate design, the structure has been described as "probably the most elegant viaduct in Britain."

-Construction of the Ouse Valley Viaduct commenced by the London & Brighton Railway company the beginning of 1839.
+Construction of the Ouse Valley Viaduct commenced by the London and Brighton Railway company the beginning of 1839.
 It was designed by the principal engineer for the line, John Urpeth Rastrick.
 The architect of the London to Brighton railway, David Mocatta is often associated with the ornate stonework but an 1843 contemporary report on the construction of the viaduct makes no mention of him and neither does a drawing of one of the pavilions in a collection of Rastrick's drawings.
 The viaduct is 96 ft tall and is carried on 37 semi-circular arches, each of 30 ft, surmounted by balustrades, spanning a total length of 1480 ft.
 Each pier contains a jack arch with a semi-circular soffit, which had the benefit of reducing the number of bricks required.
 On 12 July 1841, the viaduct was officially opened to train services, although the finishing details were not fully completed until the following year.

 Despite the structure's fine design, materials, and architectural features, the viaduct has had an expensive and problematic history.
 The first major restoration work occurred during the 1890s, during which sections of the original brickwork were entirely replaced in the belief that this would increase the structure's strength.
 However, the viaduct suffered considerable decay during the majority of the twentieth century.
 By May 1983, the viaduct had been recognised as a Grade II* listed structure.
 Between March 1996 and September 1999, the viaduct was subject to an extensive restoration by national rail infrastructure owner Railtrack; this work was part-funded by the Railway Heritage Trust, English Heritage and West Sussex County Council.

 Construction

-In July 1837, an Act of Parliament was passed which gave the London & Brighton Railway company assent to construct its proposed railway line between London and the south coast.
+In July 1837, an act of Parliament, the London and Brighton Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxix), was passed which gave the London and Brighton Railway company permission to construct its proposed railway line between London and the south coast.
 The route selected, which was surveyed by a team headed by Sir John Rennie, was fairly direct but had the downside of crossing over some relatively hilly terrain.
 As a consequence of a decision to limit gradients along the line to 1 in 264, the construction of a total of five tunnels and three viaducts was necessary.